 As a Freshman at Syracuse University, David had an office in the University Computing Center, where he worked as Systems Programmer writing software to automate the University Library.
 He also began tutoring inner city children in reading and math, and in his Junior year, transferred into the School of Special Education, receiving a 4.0, all-A average his first Junior semester.
-That same year he became director of the Projection '70 tutoring program, supervisoring tutor training, and remedial teaching for 90 inner city underachieving school children.
+That same year, he became director of the Projection '70 tutoring program, supervisoring tutor training, and remedial literacy and arithmetic for 90 inner city underachieving school children.

 But in 1970, U.S. President Nixon invaded Cambodia, and a nationwide student strike shut universities.
 So David left college and Syracuse to travel around America investigating life and society.
 In Fayette, Mississippi he worked for Charles Evers, the first black mayor in that state in a century.
-He also investigated life in St. Louis, Kansas City, Denver.
-In northern New Mexico, he lived in Los Cerrillos—a small "ghost" town—and explored the western wilderness.
+He also investigated life in New Orleans, St. Louis, Kansas City, Denver.
+In northern New Mexico, he lived in Los Cerrillos—a small "ghost" town, "hippie haven" and tourist trap—and explored the western wilderness.
 There, he began to learn about the land's fragile ecologies.
 His journeys imparted a vision of the human future, and clearly nature and humanity were on a collision course.
 The next year, David returned to Syracuse resolved to face the challenges at the gateway to the new Millennium.

 In 1975, David read a self-published paper by retired engineer John Hamaker which described the gradual but steadily increasing accumulation of carbon dioxide in Earth's atmosphere from deforestation and fossil fuel combustion, and the probable impacts on weather and climate worldwide.
 He could see from the graph of increasing CO2 that before the end of his own life, he would witness a time when human beings would have to face the consequences of unrestrained industrial pollution.